LiamANRK/Specs-Input-Playground/README.md

 Lateral body movement is an effective way to introduce exertion and physicality without requiring full-body tracking.

-By measuring the horizontal position of the user’s head, the system can infer which "lane" the player is in.
-This supports mechanics such as:
+By measuring the horizontal position of the user’s head, the system can infer where the player is.

-- Leaning left or right to switch lanes
-- Weaving as a rhythm or dodging action

-This provides meaningful physical engagement while relying only on head tracking, which is reliable on current AR devices.

 ---